btalpers/iTerm2-Color-Schemes/README.md

 To include a screenshot, please generate the output using the [screenshotTable.sh script](tools/screenshotTable.sh) in the ```tools``` directory.

 **For screenshot consistency, please have your font set to 13pt Monaco and no transparency on the window**

-It would also be very helpful if you `cd tools/` and run `python3 update_all.py` to generate all formats of your scheme

 ## Screenshots
 ### 3024 Day